The Dual Majorizing Measure Theorem for Canonical Processes: Preliminaries

 Given $r\geq 4$, we define

 Since $U_i$ is convex, $U_i\left(x\right)$ grows at least as fast as a linear function.
 We will assume the following regularity conditions, which ensure that $U_i$ does not grow too fast.
-For some constant $C_0$, we assume the following.
+For some constant $C_0$, we assume the following throughout the paper:

-throughout the paper.
 This condition is often referred to as ``the $\Delta_2$-condition."
 We will also assume that

 where $U_i^{\prime}\left(0\right)$ is the right derivative at 0 of the function $U_i\left(x\right)$.